 Here is the second version, where I wrote the quotes that had sparked off the images:

 I practised my drawing skills some more by drawing Disney’s version – then compared the different endings, book vs. Disney, and what they could each mean for the overall message.
-Mind you, our VCR didn’t have an Image-Pause button, so I just watched the film an inordinate amount of times, until I got all the details I needed (and, as a side-effect, learned all the songs… I could still sing you God Help The Outcasts from memory right now).
+Mind you, our VCR machine didn’t have an Image-Pause button, so I just watched the film an inordinate amount of times, until I got all the details I needed (and, as a side-effect, learned all the songs… I could still sing you God Help The Outcasts from memory right now).

 One day I chose the Hunchback tape for a movie-screening assignment, happening at said high school where I was routinely bullied by classmates and by members of the teaching staff alike (they hate tomboys, because of how we stand up on social issues and “challenge authority”).
 Unfortunately, the teacher concluded the dialogue was above the level of English understood by the